 Organizationally many offices comprise the division of student affairs; however, student lives and learning are not segmented into divisions, departments, classrooms, or even into research activities.

 At the beginning of each academic year the Student Honor Board along with faculty, robed in full academic regalia, assemble for the Honor Ceremony where all freshmen sign their pledge to uphold the Honor Code.
-In 2010, Longwood celebrated 100 years of this rich and cherished tradition that exemplifies the essence of our core values.
+For well over 100 years, Longwood has maintained this rich and cherished tradition that exemplifies the essence of our core values.
 Each student is treated with dignity and respect, and we expect students to own responsibility for their education, decisions, and behavior.

 It is truly a distinct privilege to be a part of this challenging endeavor where the success of every student matters and that our partnership in this journey leads students to discover the power within!